 Choosing to adopt a child is an exciting milestone in life, but it’s also one that takes a lot of planning and effort.
 Future adoptive parents can opt for either a domestic adoption or international adoption, but there are a lot of differentiating factors that may influence the decision.

-If you’re considering adoption, make sure you know the distinctions between domestic and international adoptions, from the process and timeline to the costs involved, so you can decide what’s best for you.
+If you’re considering adoption, you’ll want to understand the distinctions between domestic and international adoptions, from the process and timeline to the costs involved, so you can decide what’s best for you.

 The Domestic Adoption Process

-An open adoption entails some contact and conversations with the birth mother before the baby is born.
+An open adoption also allows some contact and conversations with the birth mother before the baby is born.
 In a semi-open adoption, personally revealing information is withheld between the adoptive parents and the birth mother.

-Once the baby is born and you officially adopt her or him, the adoption agency facilitates sending updates to the birth mother, as well as pictures so she can see the baby is well taken care of.
+Once the baby is born and you officially adopt the child, the adoption agency may facilitate sending updates to the birth mother, as well as pictures so she can see the baby is well taken care of.

 Domestic Adoption Eligibility Requirements

 American adoption requirements vary by state and by the adoption agency you choose to work with.
-You must be at least 18 years old, and there’s often a minimum age difference required between you and the child.
+Generally, you must be at least 18 years old, and there’s often a minimum age difference required between you and the child.

 Most states allow domestic adoptions regardless of marital status; parents can be married, single, divorced, or widowed and still qualify.